fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/3-Lab02_Types.md

 Now, the `PumpFailureDetection` Project has two new Types.
 To save the relationship, click the _Save_ button to the right of the Project name to save the Project.

 ＊ Saving a Type and saving a Project are different tasks.
-Right now, two Types have been created in the Namespace, but their relationship to the Project is not saved until the Project is saved.
+At this point, two Types have been created in the Namespace, but their relationship to the Project is not saved until the Project is saved.

 <img src="../../imgs/Lab02/image3.png" width=30%>